rach0022/cordova-camera/readme.md

 ## To Do:
 - [x] edit config.xml
-- [ ] use colormind.io to find a color pallete for this app design
+- [x] use colormind.io to find a color pallete for this app design
+> FAF9FA - Light Shade
+> C3CAE3 - Light Accent
+> 708DCA - Brand Color
+> 89ABE8 - Dark Accent
+> 213482 -= Dark Shade
 - [ ] create icon for app
 - [ ] create splashscreen for differnet densities for android
 - [ ] create svg loader for app to use when fetching data or editing camera output